Lophate/c2c-elite101-python/README.md

 This project is a starter project that includes a dev [container (GitHub Codespace)](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) that is set up for a python development environment.

-This is an example of a commit!

-This is another example :)

 The project is meant to be a starter for your chatbot project.

 To use this project do the following: